Background image

 After a tense 120 minutes of football, neither side could find the back of the net and the match went to penalties.
 Australia looked to have the upper hand when Brazil missed the first penalty but in front of 60,000 locals the home side claimed the shootout 7-6 to progress through to the final four.

-Catley returned to Australia to captain Melbourne City from 2016-2018 while also playing for NWSL side, Reign FC.
-She was named vice-captain of the Matildas for the 2019 FIFA Women's World Cup and in 2020, signed with WSL club, Arsenal.
+Steph returned to Australia to captain Melbourne City from 2016-18 while also playing for NWSL side Seattle Reign FC.
+She was named vice-captain of the Matildas for the 2019 FIFA Women's World Cup and in 2020, signed with WSL club Arsenal.

-Australia would further their medal hopes after defeating the United Kingdom 4-3 in a tense extra time affair advancing into the semi-finals.
-Unfortunatly, for the second time in the tournament they would fall to Sweden setting up a bronze place rematch against the United States were they would narrowly miss out on the medal.
+The Matildas furthered their medal hopes after defeating the United Kingdom 4-3 in a tense extra-time affair advancing into the semi-finals.
+Unfortunately for the second time in the tournament they lost to Sweden, and entered a bronze place rematch against the United States, where they narrowly missed a medal.

 Read More